Lark-Base-Team/js-sdk-docs/docs/en/api/table.md

 interface IGetRecordsParams {
-  pageSize?: number; // The number of records to retrieve, default is 500, maximum is 500 pageToken?: string; // The page token used for pagination, not required for the first request, and will be returned in the response for subsequent requests filter?: string; // The filter condition for the records sort?: string; // The sort condition for the records viewId?: string;  // The viewId for retrieving records in a specific view, if filter/sort is provided, this will be ignored }
+  pageSize?: number; // The number of records to retrieve, default is 500, maximum is 500 pageToken?: string; // The page token used for pagination, not required for the first request, and will be returned in the response for subsequent requests viewId?: string;  // The viewId for retrieving records in a specific view, if filter/sort is provided, this will be ignored }
 ```